-Euroapi commits to respect at a minimum the provisions of the ILO conventions 138 and 182 on the prohibition of child labor, without prejudice to more favorable national provisions.
-It rejects all forms of child labor as defined by these international labor standards and requires its suppliers to comply with the same standards.
+EUROAPI commits to respect at a minimum the provisions of the ILO conventions 29 and 105 on the abolition of forced labor, without prejudice to more favorable national provisions.
+It rejects all forms of forced or compulsory labor (including debt bondage and human trafficking) as defined by these international labor standards and requires its suppliers to comply with the same standards.
+It grants particular attention to vulnerable workers, especially migrant workers.